 - Ticket prices.
 Hybrid and virtual galas are ultimately fundraisers.
 Your nonprofit should set ticket prices for the purposes of attracting as many guests as possible and making a return on your investment.
 Think about the income bracket of your target audience to set a price that makes sense for your guests and the content of your virtual gala.

 - Volunteers.
 Before recruiting volunteers, determine how many volunteers you will need.
 You'll also need to consider if you have any tasks that require specialized skills such as proficiency with technology or equipment.
 Galas can usually rely on volunteers with more general skill sets to check-in guests and help set-up equipment.

 - Event sponsors.
 Getting local businesses on board can improve your hybrid or virtual gala by helping to obtain auction or drawing items, increase your budget, or market your event.
 Choose sponsors whose products, services, and goals match your virtual gala's, and be exceptionally courteous during your initial ask and in your follow-up after the event.

 Hybrid galas require additional consideration such as event space and whether to price in-person and online only tickets differently.
 Similar to your event programming, make the most of your software to help streamline logistical processes like guest check-in.

 Step 4) Promote the event.

 Your marketing campaign will have a direct impact on your virtual gala's turnout.
 Effective marketing takes into account who your audience is and which platforms they prefer.
-By doing this, your team can tailor its strategy to post event information on the most effective communication channels.
+Using this data, your team can tailor its strategy to communicate event information through the most effective channels.

 Create a marketing team for your virtual gala to plan how, when, and where you will market your event.
 A few common strategies for promoting virtual galas are: